 Polycystic ovarian syndrome is a common condition, affecting approximately 5-10% of women, which is thought to have a genetic origin.
 This condition arises when ovulation does not occur regularly, resulting in multiple “cysts” in the ovary.
 These cysts are actually follicles which have not undergone regular maturation and ovulation in previous cycles.
 Not every woman with PCOS will have multiple cysts, but they all will exhibit certain hormonal characteristics and will have difficulty with regular ovulation.
 Fortunately, effective PCOS treatment is now available, and most women with this disorder are able to achieve a more regular cycle, improved hormonal symptoms and increased fertility with the right care.

-A Naturopathic View: what to look for if you have Polycystic ovarian syndrome
+A Naturopathic View - what to look for if you have PCOS

 Nutrition and diet is of the utmost importance, and a special naturopathic low GI diet is prescribed to ensure healthy insulin balance along with a regular exercise program.
 Our nutritional plans will keep your diet interesting and balance your blood sugar at the same time.
 Many patients will begin ovulating regularly after 3-6 months of treatment.